A 2-torsion invariant of 2-knots: The remaining cases: both and

 As we have noted, this conjecture is known to be true for all $n \geq 3$ with $j=1$, as well as the case $(n,j)=(4,2)$.
 A potential starting point to resolve this conjecture would be the cycles constructed by Sakai and Watanabe \cite{SW}.

 \begin{conj} When $n=j+2$ the invariant

-can be expressed in terms of the first Alexander module. \end{conj}
+can be expressed in terms of the rational Alexander modules. \end{conj}

-For example, the Alexander module of $10_2$ is known to be $\Zed_3 \equiv \Zed[t^\pm]/(t+1, 3)$ \cite{Yosh}.
-Presumably $\mu = 1$ is related to this module being of odd order with non-trivial automorphism.

-The conjecture is known when $j=1$ \cite{BCSS}, as the invariant is the type-2 invariant, which can be expressed in terms of the Alexander polynomial $\mu(K) = \frac{1}{2}\Delta_K''(1)$ \cite{PV98} (suitably normalized).
-It can also be expressed as the coefficient of $z^2$ in the Conway version of the Alexander polynomial.
+This conjecture is asserting that $\mu$ is computable in terms of the rational homology of the universal abelian cover of the knot exterior, as a module over $\Rat[t^\pm]$.
+At present there is limited evidence for this, but for the handful of knots where $\mu$ has been computed and the Alexander module is $\Zed$-torsion, $\mu$ appears to be zero.
+One natural conjecture would be that $\mu$ is a (sometimes mod-$2$) rational Alexander module Euler characteristic, as in \cite{BCSS}, \cite{PV98}.

 Habiro, Kanenobu and Shima \cite{HKS} have a notion of rational finite-type invariant for ribbon $2$-knots and prove that finite-type invariants are polynomial functions in the coefficients of the Alexander polynomial.
-Likely our result should fit into a broader such theory of finite-type invariant, but at present ours is torsion valued and defined for all knots, not just ribbon 2-knots.
-This author is currently unaware of a satisfying definition of finite-type invariant for arbitrary $2$-knots.
+Likely our result should fit into a broader theory of finite-type invariants, but at present ours is torsion valued and defined for all knots, not just ribbon 2-knots.
+This author is currently unaware of a satisfying definition of finite-type invariant for arbitrary $2$-knots, i.e. there is no full analogue to the works of Birman-Lin \cite{BL} or Vassiliev \cite{V} for co-dimension two knot theory above dimension $3$.

+Recently Gauniyal and Turchin \cite{GT} have used similar techniques as in this paper to compute invariants of Haefliger knots, i.e. such as the isomorphism $\pi_0 \Emb(S^3, S^6) \to \Zed$.
+Like us, they use the cobordism class of the double-point set.
+Unlike us they keep their invariants largely in the language of those cobordism classes, constructing an invariant of $\pi_0 \Emb(S^j, S^n)$, for $n-j>2$, whereas we `double down' on double-point formulas, which forces our invariant to live in the homotopy group $\pi_{2(n-j-2)} \Emb(S^j, S^n)$.
+Both our works are guided by Arone and Turchin's rational homotopy computations \cite{AT}, but ours is only loosely guided in that we happily produce a torsion invariant.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}